GreenTeaProgrammers/difflog2/backend_problems.md

 ## Current Status & Next Steps

-The backend is now a single, stable, and buildable monolithic service.
-However, the final step of the ML integration remains incomplete.
+The backend is now a single, stable, and buildable monolithic service, with the machine learning functionality fully integrated.

 - **Current Status**:
-    - The project has been restored to a stable, buildable state.
+    - The project is in a stable, buildable state.
-    - Core APIs (Auth, Capture, Commit, Location) are functional.
+    - All core APIs (Auth, Capture, Commit, Location) are functional.
-    - The ONNX-based detection functionality (`/detect` API) has been **temporarily disabled** due to unresolved build errors related to the `onnx-go` library's API.
+    - The ONNX-based detection functionality (`/detect` API) has been **successfully re-enabled and fixed**.
+The build errors related to the `onnx-go` library have been resolved.

 - **Next Steps**:
-    - **Re-implement Detection API**: The primary task is to fix and re-enable the `/detect` endpoint.
-This requires:
-        1. Thoroughly investigating the `onnx-go` v0.5.0 API to find the correct way to run inference.
-        2. If the current library version is problematic, consider upgrading `onnx-go` or replacing it with an alternative Go-based ONNX runtime.
-        3. Once the detection logic is fixed, re-enable the controller and routes in `main.go`.
+    - **All major backend tasks are complete.** The system is ready for further testing and validation of the detection API's performance and accuracy.
+    - Future work may involve monitoring the application and optimizing the detection pipeline if necessary.